semrush/intergalactic/website/docs/components/input-phone/input-phone-code.md

 ## Known country and number format

-The input field includes the country code as a preset value: "+ {country code}".
+The input includes the country code as a preset value: "+ {country code}".
 Additionally, it has the required format mask.

 This option is suitable when collecting phone numbers from users in one or a limited number of countries.